elton-choi/blog/content/about/index.md

 title: About me
 date: 2022-09-17T12:23:37+09:00
 ---
-I'm a Robotics Research Engineer in the South-Korea.
-I'm working on motion planning and control, model identification of robot arms.
-I want to push my boundaries further with mobile-manipulation, legged robotics and future-actuator platform on the hardware side, and machine learning on the software side.
+I am a Robotics Research Engineer in South Korea, specializing in motion planning, control, and model identification of robot arms.
+I am eager to expand my expertise in areas such as mobile manipulation, legged robotics, and future actuator platforms on the hardware side, as well as machine learning on the software side.
+My goal is to push my boundaries and contribute to advancements in these fields.

-I love explaining and sharing fundamental priciples from complicated engineering.
+I love explaining and sharing fundamental priciples beyond complicated engineering.
 I believe that if I can't explain something easily, it means I don't fully understand it.
-I think this applies not only to me.
+I think this applies not only to me but also to everyone.

 [LinkdIn](https://www.linkedin.com/in/hancheol-choi/)
 [Github](https://github.com/elton-choi)